Swaraj Express

-The 12471 / 12472 Swaraj Express is a superfast express train belonging to Northern Railways Zone that runs between and in India.
+The 12471 / 12472 Swaraj Express is a superfast express train belonging to Northern Railway zone that runs between and in India.
 It gets a very high priority on its route.
 It is the one and only train from Mumbai which directly connects Katra in Jammu & Kashmir.

 It operates as train number 12471 from Bandra Terminus to Shri Mata Vaishno Devi Katra and as train number 12472 in the reverse direction.